Magdalena-Piatkowska/Magdalena-Piatkowska/README.md

-👋 Hi, I’m @Magdalena-Piatkowska, here on a journey to learn how to write code that's not totally appalling.
+👋 Hi, I’m Magda, here on a journey to learn how to write code that's not totally appalling.

 <!---